Data extracted on 4 February 2026

 Where did unaccompanied minors fleeing Ukraine go?

-Of the EU countries for which data are available, Austria (2 600), the Netherlands (1 860) and Lithuania (1 730) have granted the most temporary protection statuses, in absolute terms, to unaccompanied minors since March 2022 (Table 2).
-In relative terms, the highest share of unaccompanied minors in the total number of minors granted temporary protection was recorded in Croatia (13.7%) ahead of Denmark (7.6%) and Austria (6.2%) (Figure 4).
+Among the EU countries for which data are available, Austria (3 565), the Netherlands (2 110) and Lithuania (1 885) have granted the most temporary protection statuses to unaccompanied minors from Ukraine since March 2022 (Table 2).
+In relative terms, the highest share of unaccompanied minors in the total number of minors granted temporary protection was recorded in Croatia (15.1%), ahead of Denmark (9.3%) and Austria (7.8%) (Figure 4).

-Table showing the number of unaccompanied minors granted temporary protection by quarter and by month in individual EU Member States and EFTA countries from Q1 2022 to March 2025.
+Table showing the number of unaccompanied minors granted temporary protection by quarter and by month in individual EU Member States and EFTA countries from March 2022 to December 2025.
+For more details please use the link to the source dataset code below the image.

 Table 2: Number of unaccompanied minors granted temporary protection

-Vertical bar chart showing share of unaccompanied minors in the total number of minors granted temporary protection as percentages from March 2022 to March 2025 in individual EU Member States and EFTA countries with available data.
+Vertical bar chart showing share of unaccompanied minors in the total number of minors granted temporary protection as percentages from March 2022 to December 2025 in individual EU Member States and EFTA countries with available data.
+For more details please use the link to the source dataset code below the image.

-Figure 4: Share of unaccompanied minors in the total number of minors granted temporary protection between March 2022 and March 2025
+Figure 4: Share of unaccompanied minors in the total number of minors granted temporary protection from March 2022 to December 2025

 Source data for tables and graphs